-ADMINISTRATIVE ASPECTS
+IV - ADMINISTRATIVE ASPECTS

-- The diploma is managed administratively by the FOCAL service (dedicated to continuing education) at the Faculty of Sciences and Technologies ("UFR Sciences et Techniques"), Nantes University. - The diploma includes 6-weeks of classes (Monday through Friday), adding up to 210 hours.
+- The diploma is managed administratively by the FOCAL service (dedicated to continuing education) at the Faculty of Sciences and Technologies ("UFR Sciences et Techniques"), University of Nantes. - The diploma includes 6-weeks of classes (Monday through Friday), adding up to 210 hours.
 Each student is further entitled to 10 hours of personal coaching adapted to his or her particular needs, mostly dedicated to interpreting experimental results and general organization of the experimental report.